 3.7.1 Definitions

-3.7.1.1 “Priest Rapids Project” (PRP) means «Customer Name»’s share of the Priest Rapids and the Wanapum hydro resources.
+3.7.1.1 “Priest Rapids Project” or “PRP” means «Customer Name»’s share of the Priest Rapids and the Wanapum hydro resources.
 Both are Specified Resources listed in section 2 of «Customer Name»’s Exhibit A.

 3.7.1.2 “PRP Points of Receipt” means the point where the 230 kV facilities of Grant PUD and BPA interconnect: BPA’s Midway Substation for Priest Rapids and BPA’s Vantage Substation for Wanapum.

 3.7.2 «Customer Name» shall purchase Capacity Service and FORS for PRP and assign its shares of PRP to BPA during the dates specified in section 3.5.1 above.
-BPA shall receive the actual scheduled output from «Customer Name»’s shares of PRP. «Customer Name» assigns to BPA its rights, benefits, and obligations to (1) schedule the power from PRP by hour, and (2) transmit such power from PRP to the PRP Points of Receipt. «Customer Name» shall receive RSS Energy charges or credits for the difference between PRP actual scheduled output and the resource amount in Exhibit A.
+BPA shall receive the actual scheduled output from «Customer Name»’s shares of PRP. «Customer Name» assigns to BPA its rights, benefits, and obligations to (1) schedule the electric power from PRP by hour, and (2) transmit such electric power from PRP to the PRP Points of Receipt. «Customer Name» shall receive RSS Energy Settlement charges or credits for the difference between PRP actual scheduled output and the resource amount in Exhibit A.

 «Customer Name» shall retain its right to participate in any committees associated with PRP. «Customer Name» agrees that BPA may participate on any committees associated with PRP regarding matters of scheduling, operation, and planning of maintenance of the PRP. «Customer Name» shall notify BPA in advance of any committee meetings when such issues are being discussed so as to permit BPA’s attendance and participation.

 No obligations other than those pertaining to the scheduling of energy by «Customer Name» under its PRP contracts are delegated to BPA under section 3.7 of this exhibit.
 BPA shall have no obligation to pay for any costs or related services attributable to PRP.
-As such, «Customer Name» shall be responsible for payment of (1) all costs attributable to PRP, and (2) all costs of transmission and ancillary services required for delivery of the power from PRP to the PRP Point of Receipts, unless BPA and «Customer Name» otherwise agree.
+As such, «Customer Name» shall be responsible for payment of (1) all costs attributable to PRP, and (2) all costs of transmission and ancillary services required for delivery of the electric power from PRP to the PRP Point of Receipts, unless BPA and «Customer Name» otherwise agree.

 End Option